gcruzgar/UKsurvey/README.md

 ## Method
 The overall aim of this work is to gain insights on the Understanding Society data, it's strengths and limitations and how it could be incorporated to a microsimulation of people or households.

 Most data processing and analysis was done using Python3.
 All output files are saved as either tab separated or as CSV.
-Excel was used for plotting and correlation, although this could also be done in Python (check [quick_stats](scripts/quick_stats.py) for an example.
+Excel was used for plotting and correlation, although this could also be done in Python (check [quick_stats](scripts/quick_stats.py) for an example).

 To start, download [Understanding Society data](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000053).
 Although the data can be accessed by anyone, it is technically safeguarded - requires registering in ukdataservice website - so it can not be included in this report.
 See [Understanding Society](#understanding-society) section for details about the data.